-The decorations are inspired by the environment in which the hotel sits, and they incorporate things found on the grounds such as wood, branches and acorns.
-Alongside these were local textiles, and black and white photos of the staff adorned the walls.
+The hotel's environment inspires the decorations and incorporates things found on the grounds such as wood, branches and acorns.
+Local textiles and black and white photos of the staff adorned the walls.
 It is a big, open space with large windows letting the light in and allowing great views of the landscape.
 You could easily spend an hour or two gazing out across the plains towards the mountains, or alternatively venture onto the deck to experience it from outside.

 Our Private Villa

-There was also a second seating area centered around a real wood burning fireplace, which when lit in the evenings created a romantic atmosphere while ensuring we were completely toasty as the cold Patagonian winds blew outside
+A second seating area centered around a real wood burning fireplace, which when lit in the evenings created a romantic atmosphere while ensuring we were completely toasty as the cold Patagonian winds blew outside.

 Appreciating our surroundings was the best way to use our time – after all, when would we have the chance to experience this again?
 It meant that we didn’t mind the lack of TV, or that the wifi only worked sporadically in the main lodge (the Awasi website describes it as an ‘internet detox’).
 We had come to get away from those things, and our days were so full of adventure that by evening, all we wanted to do was rest anyway.